-tar zxf artemis compiled.tar.gz
+tar zxf artemis-unix-release-18.0.0.tar.gz

-This will create a directory called ~/artemis which will contain all the files necessity for running Artemis.
+This will create a directory called ~/artemis which will contain all the files necessary for running Artemis and associated tools.

 For instructions on how to run Artemis on UNIX and GNU/Linux once the archive is unpacked see the section called Running Artemis on UNIX and GNU/Linux Systems in Chapter 2.